john-clark/rust-oxide-umod/README.md

 # rust-oxide-umod

-*Because their site has flood protection and they need a plugin repo on github for speed*
+## Purpose

+* Simplify the install and backup of a [Steam](https://store.steampowered.com/) [Rust](https://rust.facepunch.com/) [dedicated gaming server](https://developer.valvesoftware.com/wiki/Rust_Dedicated_Server) that hosts plugins
+* Speed up the [uMod](https://umod.org/) site flood protection with a local [plugin](https://umod.org/plugins?categories=rust) mirror

-## notes
+## State

+* Current [install](#install) seems to be working, but uMod is an issue...like always.
 * This is an attempt at randomly pressing keys and trying to get something to work
-* None of these files are finished or properly working so don't expect anything here to function
+> **Warning** None of these files are finished or properly working so don't expect anything to work at all

+## Notes

 * This is here only so I can work on multiple machines without copying files back and forth
+* This if for Windows Powershell/Command line.
-* I noticed that some authors modify plugins without updating version info :(
+* Some authors modify plugins without updating version, so I mirror plugins are in this repo
+* umod has changed quite a bit since I first wrote this, and not for the better

-## install
+## Install

 **Tested environment**